FinnMurphy98/20QuestionsAI/README.md

 1. With the reopsitory as your current directory and your virtual environment active...

 2. The migration scripts are already in source control.
 You can create the database if it doesn't exist on your local machine with the command-line: `flask db upgrade`

 3. If you make any changes to the database models, update the migration script using the command-line: `flask db migrate -m "update tables"`

 4. Repeat step 2 after updating the migration script.

+## Environment Variables

+1. Create a file called `.env` in the top level directory which will be ignored by git.

+2. On the first line of your `.env` file, write `SECRET_KEY=`*your_secret_key*

+3. On the second line, add your openai api key: `OPENAI_KEY`=*your_openai_api_key*

 ## Run the app

 1. With the reopsitory as your current directory and your virtual environment active...

-2. If it is your first time running, then you need to create a file in the same directory as this `README.md` file called `.flaskenv`.
-This file is for adding environment variables.
-This file will be ignored by git when committing.

-3. In the `.flaskenv` file, write `FLASK_APP=20questionsAI.py` and save it.

-4. Add a secret key to the `.flaskenv` by writing on a new line: `SECRET_KEY=`*your_secret_key*

-5. If you want to run the application with debug mode turned on, then add a new line to the `.flaskenv` file: `FLASK_DEBUG=1`

-6. Launch the application using the command-line: `flask run`
+2. Launch the application using the command-line: `flask run`

-7. If the webpage doesn't automatically open on your default browser, then copy the url in the terminal output into a browser window, i.e. http://127.0.0.1:5000
+3. If the webpage doesn't automatically open on your default browser, then copy the url in the terminal output into a browser window, i.e. http://127.0.0.1:5000

 ## Website Layout